nachocaru/xaprb.com/content/blog/2006-06-16-how-to-avoid-unique-index-violations-on-updates-in-mysql.md

 description:
   - 'Some legitimate updates can fail because of a bug in MySQL.
 This article shows how to work around it.'
 ---
-There is a [bug in MySQL that causes an `UPDATE` to fail with a unique index violation][1], even though the statement doesn&#8217;t create duplicate values.
-In this article I&#8217;ll explain when this bug can happen, and how to work around it.
+There is a [bug in MySQL that causes an `UPDATE` to fail with a unique index violation][1], even though the statement doesn't create duplicate values.
+In this article I'll explain when this bug can happen, and how to work around it.

 ### The bug